New British PM Truss brings tougher UK stance on China

 "China is not a charity.
 It doesn't invest because it likes the colour of our eyes.
 It does it with very specific reasons," he said.
 "It will continue to invest, and our job is to see if that investment continues to suit our interests."

-(Reporting by William James and Andrew MacAskill; Additional reporting by Martin Quin Pollard in Beijing.)
+(Reporting by William James and Andrew MacAskill; Additional reporting by Martin Quin Pollard in Beijing and Ben Blanchard in Taipei; Editing by Himani Sarkar)

 ((Andrew.MacAskill@thomsonreuters.com; +447818584430; Reuters Messaging: andrew.macaskill@thomsonreuters.com))